Street names

 Windmühlenstraße (17th/18th century)

 The copperplate engraving of the town of Beckum by Merian (1647) shows a mill on a hill in front of the east gate.
 There is also written evidence of it in 1664.
-In 1751, the wooden mill was demolished and replaced by a stone one.
-After its collapse, a new building was erected in 1810, which was in need of repair after two fires in 1839 and 1876.
-Around 1850, the mill was extended so that it could also grind barn barley (pearl barley).
+In 1751, the wooden mill was torn down and replaced by a stone one.
+After it collapsed, a new building was erected in 1810, which was in need of repair after two fires (1839 and 1876).
+Around 1850, the mill was extended so that it could also grind barley.
 The mill was still in operation after the Second World War.

 Windmüllerkamp (20.12.1984)